Tsanta96/soundwave/README.md

 ## Acknowledgments

-* SoundCloud for serving as the key inspiration to this project
+* SoundCloud for serving as the inspiration to this project
 * The Instructors at App Academy that were able to offer guidance